 One of my birthday gifts this year was a subscription to Masterclass which provides online classes taught by experts/celebrities.
 I was most interested in Penn & Teller on magic and Kasparov on chess.
 Both were okay, but not as systematic or detailed as I had hoped.

 I noticed that Masterclass also offers a course on campaigns and elections which is close enough to some things I study that I thought I would take a look.
 I’ve also been thinking about the political science major which I help to administer.
 It occurred to me that the major should probably provide students with more practical skills.
 Running a campaign, the heart of this course, could be one of those skills.
-I was curious whether this course provides a model for the sort of thing that we could offer.1
+That made me curious whether this course provides a model for the sort of thing that we could offer.1

 The course is taught by David Axelrod and Karl Rove.
-Axelrod became famous working on Obama’s campaigns and Rove gained infamy as the bare-knuckled advisor to George W. Bush, though both have long histories in the business.
+As you probably know, Axelrod became famous working on Obama’s campaigns and Rove gained infamy as the bare-knuckled advisor to George W. Bush, though both have long histories in the business.
 Axelrod explains the odd-couple pairing as a reflection of his belief that polarization has gone too far in America.
 There is a personal reason as well - he bonded with Rove over the fact that both had parents who took their own lives.

 Like most of the courses on Masterclass, this one is structured around a couple of dozen 10-15 minute lessons.
 Many if not most of the lessons take the viewer through the details of a campaign from doing research on one’s own candidate and one’s opponent to preparing a calendar and budget to the basics of polling and focus groups to get out the vote (GOTV) efforts.

-My bottom-line impression is that the course does a good job of laying out the basic elements of a modern campaign and much of the accumulated conventional wisdom about what leads to success and failure.
+My bottom-line impression is that the course does a good job of laying out the basic elements of a modern campaign and some of the accumulated conventional wisdom about what leads to success and failure.
 I am less sure that the more general claims that the presenters make are necessarily true or backed up by good research in political science.
 For those reasons, I’d be hesitant to teach something like this as a course, though it could be useful background material for a more analytical class.

 The central lesson of the course and the one that binds it all together is that the “most critical” part of a successful campaign is having a strong and consistent argument for why voters should choose this candidate.
 This is the message of the campaign.
 According to Axelrod, this argument must be “authentic, relevant, and connecting” to voters.

-This seems commonsensical, though I can’t immediately think of any political science research that backs it up.
-Axelrod and Rove don’t really describe the types of arguments that candidates might use or provide tools for assessing which ones are good.
+This seems commonsensical, but I can’t immediately think of any political science research that backs it up.
+Axelrod and Rove don’t even describe the types of arguments that candidates might use or provide tools for assessing which ones are good.
 They imply that the goodness of an argument depends on the time and place, the specific candidate connecting with the local zeitgeist (which is always changing).
 More generally, they suggest that a good argument is about doing something, not being something.
 They sometimes invoke the idea of change versus status quo elections and candidates (Axelrod uses the terms replicas and remedies) though they don’t really formalize this advice - that is, how to recognize these kinds of elections and profit from them.
 They even manage to explain Trump’s victory despite a chaotic campaign with their messaging theory - in their view, he stayed on message during the homestretch.